PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 4. Disciplinary Proceeding - Violation of Departmental Policy regarding absenteeism includes excessive use, patterning and abuse of sick time.
 Employees should be disciplined in accordance with the established procedures.
 Also, any violation of the absenteeism policy should be noted on the employee performance evaluation.

-6.2.5 Effective January 1, 2005, employees that utilize no more than five (5) sick days of the annual fifteen (15) sick days as of the last pay period before Christmas will be entitled to cash in five (5) unused sick days.
+6.2.5 Effective January 1, 2004, full time employees that utilize no more than five (5) sick days of the annual fifteen (15) sick days as of the last pay period before Christmas will be entitled to cash in five (5) unused sick days.
 The employee will be paid for the five (5) redeemed sick days in the pay period immediately before Christmas.
 In the event the employee does not report to work between Christmas and the end of the calendar year, the employee shall reimburse the County in total for the redeemed sick days.
 Employees hired after January 1st of a given year are ineligible for the Sick Leave Incentive during the calendar year in which they were hired.

-6.2.6 Effective January 1, 2005, any employee that maintains perfect attendance throughout the calendar year will receive a $500 payment (not on base) in January of the year following perfect attendance.
+6.2.6 Effective January 1, 2003, any full time employee that maintains perfect attendance throughout the calendar year will receive a $500 payment (not on base) in January of the year following perfect attendance.
 Employees with perfect attendance may cash in five (5) sick days in accordance with Paragraph 6.2.5.
 Employees hired after January 1st of a given year are ineligible for the Sick Leave Incentive during the calendar year in which they were hired.

 6.3 PERSONAL LEAVE

-Every employee covered by this Agreement shall be allowed a maximum of three (3) days personal leave per year with pay provided that the Director is notified of such leave request three (3) days in advance thereof, except in emergency situations.
+Every employee covered by this Agreement shall be allowed a maximum of three (3) days personal leave per year with pay provided that the Department Head is notified of such leave request three (3) days in advance thereof, except in emergency situations.
 Such personal leave shall not be cumulative from year to year.
 The County shall not unreasonably deny a request to take all three (3) personal days at the beginning of the year.

 6.4 BEREAVEMENT LEAVE